 - 1 - 9" frozen pie crust

-- Add the eggs to the bowl and whip them up a little.
+- Add the eggs to a medium bowl and beat them a little.

-- Add the Karo syrup, sugar, and vanilla and mix well.
+- Add the Karo syrup, sugar, and vanilla extract and mix well.

-- Add the melted butter and mix well.
+- Next, pour the melted butter into the bowl and mix well.

 - Add the pecans and mix them in.